Pharmacology of cell excitation

 Functional states of the nicotinic acetylcholine receptor

 This slide shows a kinetic scheme for acetylcholine binding, receptor activation, and desensitization.
 When acetylcholine binds, the receptor initially opens, but then quickly inactivates.
-Opening is faster than inactivation, but the inactive conformation is more stable; therefore, after sufficient time, most receptor molecules accumulate in the refractory state.
+Opening is faster than inactivation, but the inactive conformation is more stable; therefore, after sufficient time, most receptor molecules will accumulate in the refractory state.

 As long as acetylcholine remains bound, the receptor remains inactive.
 Dissociation of acetylcholine is driven by cholinesterase, which depletes the free transmitter by cleaving it to choline and acetate.
 Once the bound transmitter molecule has left, the receptor reverts from the refractory state to the inactive one, from which it can again be activated by binding another acetylcholine molecule.